kindista/kindista/src/to-do.md

-[ ] don't create new transaction when replying to same inventory item twice
-    - post to the existing transaction conversation
-[ ] group invite notification for new accounts
+[ ] actually delete deleted gratitude messages when all parties have deleted it [ ] group invite notification for new accounts
 [ ] fix group notifications for new group admins
 [ ] make sure blog/kindista/etc mailings don't go out to (db id :active nil) users